Thursday, July 29, 2010

 Excess weight and lack of fitness deters very few tourists from hiking 14ers in Colorado, with many a Texan house guest out and up a summit before you can say heart attack.
 Moreover, as with the high passes of Colorado state roads, which swarm with bulbous campers, boats and ATVs in summer, Coloradans are content to drag just about anything up a mountain, including fatigued spouses, pomeranians and a 9-iron.
 Not pictured, the Tommy Hilfinger lookalike we spotted on our descent was taking his glamorous facial tan up into the 13,000 foot realm even as a lightning storm raged on the summit.
 Metal golf club in hand, he assured us that he was most looking forward to "teeing off" from the apex of Mt.
 Elbert.

-On the top, you will find any number of surprising things, including Waldo, recovered at last by the trig point, looking mildly put out by the experience of hiking 4000+ feet before lunch at age 8.
 We dutifully left our mark in the log, tallying yet another sky-high canine.
 Shortly after we started the hike down, we were peppered with sego snow; the mountain proving to us its superiority for its own amusement.

 Having finished his traditional summit beer, Conklin descended the mountain jauntily, the dizzying height of 14,443 feet and alcohol having had no combined impact on his Aspen constitution